adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Searching for HTML with a non-semantic class yields many results.
 Semantic class are unique, so a search yields just one result making it easy to track down the HTML.

-## 4. Because they reduce the risk of regression
+## 4. Because they eliminate the risk of regression

-Editing a visual class increases the chance of regression elsewhere.
-As semantic classes are unique, changes will only apply to the module in question reducing the risk of regression.
+Updating a visual class could cause regression across a multitude of elements.
+Updating a semantic class only applies to the module in question, eliminating regression altogether.

 ## 5. Because visual classes aren't worth it